activewidgets/getlibs/docs/index.md

 ---
-title: getlibs
+title: Modern javascript.
+All front-end libraries.
+No server/build.
+description: the simplest way to start a new project.
 ---

 ![Code preview](code.gif)

-## Modern javascript in static files.
-No server/build required.
+## All javascript libraries in one file

-`getlibs` is a pre-configured module loader which pulls external dependencies directly from CDN and transpiles your code on the fly.
+`getlibs` is a pre-configured module loader which pulls external dependencies directly from CDN.
+Instead of tracking and installing each library just include a single script and you can import/require any front-end library available on NPM (via unpkg.com and cdnjs.com).

-In other words, you can __write modern javascript__ (or typescript) and __use latest frameworks__/libraries without setting up a server or configuring a build script.
+## Write modern javascript (or typescript)

+Write ES6 or JSX or typescript and your code will be converted on the fly.
+The transpiler will run in a worker thread and process only the changed files.
+Except for the first time, you might not even notice the delay because all that happens in parallel with loading and initializing your UI framework.

+## No server/build required

+Running your code with `getlibs` does not require any build process or even a web server.
 Just use static files, open in a browser and hit refresh :-).
-You don't even need node/npm on your machine...

-This will not work on production, so at some point it is still necessary to setup webpack/rollup/eslint/karma/whatever.
-But you can skip it when you are just starting, experimenting, sharing code, teaching or learning new stuff.

-`getlibs` loader should be reasonably fast for dev workflows (it runs babel/typescript in a separate thread, caches transpiled code and allows preloading framework files).
-With good internet connection it should still be fast even when your project grows to a few hundred files.
-However the first run is always slow, so no production use.
+This might be the easiest way to start a new project, do some prototyping, share code samples, teach or learn the new stuff.

+However, before going to production, you still need to setup webpack/rollup/eslint/karma/whatever.
+The `getlibs` project is currently for DEV ONLY.

 ## Installation

-There is nothing to install, just include `getlibs` script in html -
+There is nothing to install, just include a link to `getlibs` script on CDN -

 ```html
 <script src="https://unpkg.com/getlibs"></script>